dmaivel/sharedgl/README.md

 cmake --build . --config Release
 ```

 The following script compiles the windows client (this must be done on windows, through the `Visual Studio Developer Command Prompt / Powershell`).
+For more information regarding the build process for Windows, including building for x86, scroll down.
 ```bash
 git clone https://github.com/dmaivel/sharedgl.git
 cd sharedgl